MicrosoftLearning/AI-102-AIEngineer/Instructions/03-monitor-cognitive-services.md

 4. Under **Condition**, click **Add Condition**, and view the **Configure signal logic** pane that appears on the right, where you can select a signal type to monitor.
 5. In the **signal type** list, select **Activity Log**, and then in the filtered list, select **List Keys**.
 6. Review the activity over the past 6 hours, and then select **Done**.
 7. Back in the **Create alert rule** page, under **Actions**, note that you can specify an *action group*.
 This enables you to configure automated actions when an alert is fired - for example, sending an email notification.
-We won't so that in this exercise; but it can be useful to do this in a production environment.
+We won't do that in this exercise; but it can be useful to do this in a production environment.
 8. In the **Alert Details** section, set the **Alert rule name** to **Key List Alert**, and click **Create alert rule**.
 Wait for the alert rule to be created.
 9. In Visual Studio Code, right-click the **03-monitor** folder and open an integrated terminal.
 Then enter the following command to sign into your Azure subscription by using the Azure CLI.